crazyfraggle/crazyfraggle.github.io/_posts/2020-03-03-Backfilling.md

 This might be considered a cheap way to get content here, but that's fine. :)

-Much of these posts are severely outdated, but for historical reasons it's interesting to keep here.
+Much of these posts are severely outdated, but for historical reasons it's interesting to keep.
 I'm leaving the original texts as they were, apart from some typos I just cannot let live.
 Some reformatting to fit this blogs publishing system is necessary though.
+Pictures alas are reduced to their previews.
+URLs are directed to [Archive.org](https:///web.archive.org/) where the original no longer exist.

+Looking back, it's obvious I don't have the most reliable output on the blog.